 What Is a Roth IRA?

 Roth IRAs accept funds after tax for your contributions.
-This means that withdrawals can be made tax-free in your retirement.
-However, you must follow all of the applicable rules for avoiding penalties.
+This means you can make withdrawals tax-free in your retirement.
+However, you must follow all the applicable rules for avoiding penalties.

 What Is a 401k?

 A 401k is a retirement plan sponsored by employers.
-Contributions to your 401k retirement savings are made by designating a part of your paycheck toward your retirement plan.
-This means that your contributions are made pre-tax.
+They contribute to your 401k retirement savings by designating a part of your paycheck to it.
+This means that your contributions are pre-tax.
 There are many investment options for a 401k, but they may be more limited because of your plan administrator.

 You might find a 401k retirement savings plan is most advantageous to you if your employer matches your contribution.
 This means that your employer contributes additional money to your account.
 Usually, this is a percentage of your contribution, but no more than a predetermined percentage of your salary.